-was born in 1920 to Hortense McDuck (mother) and Quackmore Duck (father) in the slums of Chicago.
-With WWI only having ended two years ago, and the devastation of the 1918 Flu Pandemic, much of America was still licking its wounds from the massive loss of life.
+Donald Duck was born in 1920 to Hortense McDuck (mother) and Quackmore Duck (father) in the slums of Chicago.
+With WWI only having ended two years ago, as well as the devastation of the 1918 Flu Pandemic, much of America was still licking its wounds from the massive loss of life.

-As the Duck family had extensive connections to the navy, it wasn’t unusual for Donald and his sister to be dressed up in military-style clothes during their childhood.
+As the Duck family had extensive connections to the navy, it wasn’t unusual for Donald and his sister to be dressed up in military-style clothing during their childhood.

 In addition to this, his father, Captain Quackmore Duck, was considered by many to be a military hero, in spite of his Duck race.
-While most readers may have heard of him in relation to his service during WWI, it was in fact his service during thein 1898 that should be more notable.
+While most readers may have heard of him in relation to his service during WWI, it was in fact his service during the Spanish-American War in 1898 that should be more notable.
 Quackmore’s famed “Duck, Duck, Goose” maneuver single-handedly won the Puerto Rico Campaign in August 1898, and more or less delivered a US victory.

-Due to the building of armed forces in Europe, the administration offelt that the youth of America had to be slowly (but secretly) indoctrinated into wanting to join the armed forces.
+Due to the building of armed forces in Europe, the administration of Franklin D. Roosevelt felt that the youth of America had to be slowly (but secretly) indoctrinated into wanting to join the armed forces.
 Thus from 1934 till the early 1940s, Donald appeared in dozens of navy-funded cartoons.
 These cartoons were considered a great success since navy recruitment greatly increased between 1934 and the outbreak of World War Two.

-However, during the making of these cartoons, Donald was forced to work with a new character that the navy felt would be more appealing to children:.
+However, during the making of these cartoons, Donald was forced to work with a new character that the navy felt would be more appealing to children: Mickey Mouse.

 Mickey Mouse, as history has recorded, was actually played by two actors.
 The first being Michael Jacob Mouse Sr., who played the role until his tragic death in 1935 during filming of The Band Concert.
 The role was then taken over by his son, Michael Jacob Mouse Jr.